tina3860/tina3860/README.md

  👋 Hi, I’m @tina3860, Valentina!

- 👀 I’m interested in data analysis as well as front-end soft engineering
+ 👀 My current background is in Marketing.

- 🌱 I’m currently in a Data Analytics Master's Program on the Computer Science Track at the University of Tennessee at Chattanooga
+ 🌱 I’m currently in the Data Analytics Master's Program at the University of Tennessee at Chattanooga

  💞️ I’m looking to learn and collaborate with those willing to teach